 1. Shop at the Stanley Market

 If you like street shopping then you will love Stanley Market!
-You can find everything from clothes, toys, electronics to art, antiques and other collectibles here.
+You can find everything from clothes, toys, electronics to art, antiques and other collectables here.
 Stanley Market has something exciting for everyone.
 Discover quaint curios or cool souvenirs to take home, or linen for your bedroom.

 For those of you who are looking for something more high street, check out Stanley Plaza, which is located on the other end of the promenade.
 Stanley Plaza is three floors of big brands and small boutiques selling clothes, sportswear, bath & body products and even grooming items for pets.